Video games in Kenya: Local philosophies

 According to Brian Kinyua from four-man team University of Games, games offer an environment in which players can tackle social problem by themselves, without a "mob to back you up [or] peers to cheer you on."
-Kinyua beliefs that the idea of solving societal issues with gaming should be taken more serious.
+Kinyua believes that the idea of solving societal issues with gaming should be taken more serious.
 University of Games released Election Thief in 2013 which promotes peace through a fictional story of attempted electoral fraud, inspired by the 2007 Kenyan election.
 Haki: Shield and Defend as well as its sequel Haki: Chaguo Ni Lako, similarly attempt to promote social messages such as saving trees from illegal logging and practicing peace and tolerance during Kenyan elections.

 Leti Arts commonly does contract development for serious games, usually for companies that are interested in educating their employees or creating learning tools.
 Nairobi-based studio Momentum Core has specialized in developing games for educational purposes, such as games raising awareness for HIV and education games for children.

 Kenyan developers are mostly interested in making what they call "African games."
 According to Kirinya, what is important is that Kenyan games should tap into African cultural heritage, such as using traditional African weaponry rather than guns or medieval armor.
 There are also various thematic styles associated with Africa.